 Jerry gives speeches on subjects ranging from inspiration to innovation.
-He is considered an expert in new and generational media and conducts brainstorming sessions on media, content, generational and digital issues.
-He also speaks about the subject on which his new book is based, “Out of Bad Comes Good — The Advantages of Disadvantages” describing the many personal and business applications.
+He also speaks about the subject on which his book is based, “Out of Bad Comes Good — The Advantages of Disadvantages” describing the many personal and business applications.

 B.S., Temple University School of Communications, Philadelphia, PA.